This article may contain compensated links. Please read the disclosure for more info.

 2nd inversion (moves the third one octave higher):

 3rd inversion (moves the fifth one octave higher):

 All music chords can be inverted.
-As long as you don't change the notes; because then it turns into another chord!
+As long as you don't change any of the notes because then it turns into another chord!

 A chord with three notes will give you three inversions of the same chord.
-With a four note chord, four inversions, and so on.
-Print a free piano chord inversions chart here.
+With a four-note chord, four inversions, and so on.

-By knowing about piano chord inversions it is also easy to see how a piano composition is constructed, and to be able to analyze some of the most common chords.
-This in turn makes it easier to learn a piece!
+By knowing about piano chords and chord inversions, it's easy to see how a piano composition is constructed and to be able to analyze some of the most common chords.